spatialos/gdk-for-unity/docs/content/get-started/upload-launch.md

 * **Assembly Name** - this identifies the worker assemblies to use.
 * **Deployment Name** - this labels your deployment in the SpatialOS web Console.
-* **Snapshot Path** - this specifies which snapshot file the deployment uses.
+* **Snapshot File** - this specifies which snapshot file the deployment uses.
 A snapshot declares the state of the world as the deployment starts.
-* **Config** - this is the deployment's launch configuration `.json` file which declares the world and load balancing configuration.
+* **Launch Config File** - this is the deployment's launch configuration `.json` file which declares the world and load balancing configuration.

 <br/>
 To launch your cloud deployment: